aria-ml/dataeval/docs/installation.md

 # Installation Guide

-DataEval is a lightweight toolkit that offers powerful metric classes that can be extended through additional package installations.
+{term}`DataEval` is a lightweight toolkit that offers powerful metric classes that can be extended through additional package installations.

 This guide will show you how to install the DataEval that fits your needs!